michael2012z/BitBible/markdown/KJV/files/Gen.md

 5. And Sarai said unto Abram, My wrong be upon thee: I have given my maid into thy bosom; and when she saw that she had conceived, I was despised in her eyes: the Lord judge between me and thee.

 6. But Abram said unto Sarai, Behold, thy maid is in thy hand; do to her as it pleaseth thee.
-And when Sarai dealt hardly with her, she fled from her face.as…: Heb. that which is good in thine eyesdealt…: Heb. afflicted her
+And when Sarai dealt hardly with her, she fled from her face.

 7. And the angel of the Lord found her by a fountain of water in the wilderness, by the fountain in the way to Shur.